GluuFederation/docs-oxd-prod/3.1.4/sources/configuration/index.md

 - **localhost_only:** flag to restrict communication to localhost

-- **time_out_in_seconds:** timeout for oxd socket (measured in seconds). oxd closes sockets automatically after this period of time (stops listen commands).
+- **time_out_in_seconds:** timeout for the oxd socket (measured in seconds). oxd closes sockets automatically after this period of time (stops listen commands).
 Zero means listen indefinitely

 - **use_client_authentication_for_pat:** `true` if client authentication is required.
 If `false`, then user authentication requires `user_id` and `user_secret` to be specified during the `register_site` command